ht2905/historical-microbes/README.md

 This repository contains the **Quarto** source code and supporting files for an academic paper submitted for the **Microbiology (BT321IU)** course.
 The manuscript was prepared using the **Elsevier Quarto template** for journal-ready formatting, references, and figures.

+> **PDF Preview:** A rendered PDF version of the manuscript is included in this repository for quick viewing without rendering the source files.

 ---

 ## 🎯 Project Overview